apocalyptech/exordium/README.rst

       0 2 * * * /usr/bin/find /var/audio/exordiumzips -type f -name "*.zip" -mtime +2 -print -exec unzip -v {} \; -exec rm {} \;

-10. Visit the "Library Upkeep" link from the Exordium main page and click on "Start Process" to begin the initial import into Exordium!
+10. Visit the **Library Upkeep** link from the Exordium main page and click on "Start Process" to begin the initial import into Exordium!